-ACI UNIVERSAL PAYMENTS.
+VI UNIVERSAL PAYMENTS.

-Annual Meeting of Stockholders of ACI Worldwide, Inc. to be held Wednesday, June 18, 2014 For Stockholders of Record as of April 21, 2014 This proxy is being solicited on behalf of the Board of Directors VOTED BY:
+Annual Meeting of Stockholders of ACI Worldwide, Inc. to be held Monday, June 8, 2015

+For Stockholders of Record as of April 14, 2015 This proxy is being solicited on behalf of the Board of Directors
-TELEPHONE

-Go To

-www.proxypush.com/aciw

-- · Cast your vote online.

-- · View Meeting Documents.

-- 866-390-5392 · Use any touch-tone

-OR telephone
+←.
+173 VOTE BY:

+ded ₩ INTER RNET Cai TEL EPHONE

+lope provi Go To www.proxypush.com/ • Cast your vote online. • View Meeting Documents. aciw OR • Use any touch-tone tele • Have your Voting Instruc tion Form/Proxy Card ready.

-- · Have your Voting Instruction Form/Proxy Card - · Follow the simple recorded instructions.
+enve MAIL Follow the simple recor ded instructions.

-OR

-Please separate carefully at the perforation and return just this portion in the envelope provided.

-- Mark, sign and date your Voting Instruction Form. - Detach your Voting Instruction Form/Proxy Card. - · Return your Voting Instruction Form/Proxy Card in the postage-paid envelope provided.
+Please separate carefully at the perforation and return just this portion in the envelope provided. $m{ riangle}$ OR Mark, sign and date your \ Detach your Voting Instructure Return your Voting Instructure postage-paid envelope pro tion Form/Proxy Card. tion Form/Proxy Card in the

-All votes for registered holders must be received by 5:00 P.M., Eastern Daylight Time, June 17, 2014.
-All votes for 401K Plan Participants must be received by 5:00 P.M., Eastern Daylight Time, June 15, 2014.
+ind return j June 5, 20 red holders must be rec 115.
+All votes for 401K P v 5:00 P.M., Eastern Day lan Participants must be received

-PROXY TABULATOR FOR ACI WORLDWIDE, INC. P.O.
+at the perforation a ,

+É F ROXY TABULATOR FO PR

+sase separate carefu F ICI WORLDWIDE, INC. 20.
 BOX 8016 CARY, NC 27512-9903

-EVENT#

-CLIENT#

-Please separate carefully at the perforation and return just this portion in the envelope provided
+→ Ple $\Gamma$ $\neg$

+EVENT #

+CLIENT #

-Proxy - ACI Worldwide, Inc, Annual Meeting of Stockholders June 18, 2014, 8:30 a.m.
+Proxy - ACI Worldwide, Inc, Annual Meeting of Stockholders June 8, 2015, 4:00 p.m.
 (Eastern Daylight Time) This Proxy is Solicited on Behalf of the Board of Directors

-The undersigned appoints Dennis P. Byrnes and John Kraft (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of ACI Worldwide, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the Company's principal executive offices located at 3520 Kraft Rd, Suite 300, Naples, Florida 34105, on Wednesday, June 18, 2014 at 8:30 a.m.
+The undersigned appoints Dennis P. Byrnes and John Kraft (the "Named Proxies") and each of them as proxies for the undersigned, with full power of substitution, to vote the shares of common stock of ACI Worldwide, Inc., a Delaware corporation ("the Company"), the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company (the "Annual Meeting") to be held at the Company's principal executive offices located at 3520 Kraft Rd, Suite 300, Naples, Florida 34105, on Monday, June 8, 2015 at 4:00 p.m.
 (EDT) and all adjournments thereof.